ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment-indexref_mm.md

     module load star
     STAR -h
     ```

+    The basic options to generate genome indices using STAR are as follows:

+    --runThreadN: number of threads
+    --runMode: genomeGenerate mode
+    --genomeDir: /path/to/store/genome_indices
+    --genomeFastaFiles: /path/to/FASTA_file
+    --sjdbGTFfile: /path/to/GTF_file
+    --sjdbOverhang: readlength -1

+    *NOTE:* In case of reads of varying length, the ideal value for --sjdbOverhang is max(ReadLength)-1.
+In most cases, the default value of 100 will work similarly to the ideal value.

 1. First we need to index the genome for STAR.
 Lets pull down a slurm script to index the Ensembl version of the mouse genome.